sarahmonster/suitor/README.md

 rails server
 ```

-Now your development version of suitor is available at [localhost][]
+Now your development version of suitor is available at [localhost][].

 [localhost]: http://localhost:3000/
 [Ruby]: http://www.ruby-lang.org/